Biden to award Medal of Freedom to 17, including Biles, McCain and Giffords - NewsBreak

 Biden’s honors list, which the White House shared first with The Associated Press, includes both living and deceased honorees from the worlds of Hollywood, sports, politics, the military, academia, and civil rights and social justice advocacy.

-The Democratic president will present the medals at the White House next week.Shortages, fire dangers snuff out July 4 firework displays
+The Democratic president will present the medals at the White House next week.Police looking for couple accused of theft at local Old Navy store

 Biden himself is a medal recipient.
 President Barack Obama honored Biden’s public service as a longtime U.S. senator and vice president by awarding him a Presidential Medal of Freedom in January 2017, a week before they left office.